GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 ## Preference Log

+- 2026-08-16: Required register-scoped macro banners, least-significant-bit first field order, `BLOCK_REGISTER_FIELD` roots, and complete `_Pos`/`_Width`/`_Msk`/mask-alias families matching the Timer register layer.
+- 2026-08-16: Assigned raw register-field macros to the Core header of the physical register owner, prohibited peer Driver headers from duplicating those definitions, and permitted compatibility includes to preserve macro visibility.
+- 2026-08-16: Assigned peripheral instance/capability predicates and
+  peripheral-specific operating limits to their respective driver stacks instead of the shared Core defines header.
+- 2026-08-16: Required macro value alignment and multi-line macro continuation indentation to use tabs rather than runs of spaces.
 - 2026-08-16: Established the initial theory-to-implementation documentation bridge; the later two-part single-source rule below supersedes duplication of theory in function-local LL Doxygen.